On Good-for-MDPs Automata: PSPACE -Hardness

+We show that for any non-empty complete NFA~$\A$, a minimal GfM NBW equivalent to~$\A_f$ has exactly two states if and only if~$\A$ is universal.
+To this end, let $\A$ be a non-empty complete NFA.
+The following observations hold.

-(a) A GFM NBW equivalent to $\A_f$ must have at least $2$ states, one final and one nonfinal.
-This is because it needs a final state (as some word is accepted) as well as a nonfinal one (words that contain finitely many $\$$s are rejected).
+\begin{itemize} \item Any GfM NBW equivalent to $\A_f$ must have at least two states: one accepting and one non-accepting.
+Indeed, since $\A$ is non-empty, $\A_f$ accepts some infinite word and therefore requires an accepting state.
+At the same time, words containing only finitely many occurrences of $\$$ must be rejected, we therefore require a non-accepting state.